We offer you surf courses and surfaris for all girls and women who want to experience the passion of surfing.

 is therefore considerably lower and the learning success and thus the fun of surfing even greater.

 I had the idea to learn how to surf when I was about 16 years old.
-I had seen the surfers in the "Eisbach" in Munich, my home town.
-But I didn't know any surfers, didn't know where to turn to in order to learn it and was too shy to ask anybody.
+I had seen the surfers in the "Eisbach" in Munich.
+But I didn't know any surfers, didn't know where to turn to in order to learn it.
 Therefore I first started climbing.

 Therefore I know: Every beginning is difficult but it could have been made easier.
-I have been surfing and doing yoga since 97' and have travelled and surfed across Europe as well as on the American continent and Asia.
+I have been surfing and doing yoga since 97'.
 Since 2003, I've lived in Lanzarote spending a lot of summer time in France.
 Since 2005 I've been working as a surf instructor.
 I founded WaveSisters in the autumn of 2007.

 When surfing or surfing you experience pure joy!
 It is a demanding sport, but combines with a relaxed lifestyle.
 Thus the fun does not come too briefly!...